esamattis/piler/README.md

 Shares almost any given Javascript object with the browser.
 Will work for functions too, but **make sure that you will use only pure functions**.
 Scope or the context won't be same in the browser.
-Cannot handle objects circular references.
+Cannot handle objects with circular references.

 Variables will be added as local variables in browser and also in to a global *REALLYEXPRESS* object.

 - **params** name, object
-- **params** object
+- or **params** object
 - **returns** Express server object

 ### .exec()